mohsenim/mohsenim.github.io/pages/JEFP_corpus.md

 The complete list of all texts with metadata is published in [this Github repository](https://github.com/mohsenim/JEFP-Corpus).

-(Information presented in this post is mostly taken from our two papers: mohseni et al., 2021, 2022)
+(Information presented in this post is mostly taken from our two papers: Mohseni et al., 2021, 2022)

 ### References